Many people ask me what I mean when I say “Specialist One 2 One walks with an emphasis on fun and enrichment.”

 It is important games start off nice and easy so a dog can solve them with just a little effort and then, depending on the dog, they can get gradually more challenging.
 If a dog is unable to solve a problem, they will lose confidence.

 Unlike humans, dogs investigate the world by smell.
-Using their nose is really enriching for them and they just love to check the wee-mail.
-When at home or out on a walk it is enriching for dogs to be able to use their nose in as many ways as possible.
-One of the benefits of a One 2 One walk over a standard group walk is that we provide plenty of opportunities for them to sniff
+Using their nose is really enriching for them, and they love to check the wee-mail.
+When at home or out on a walk, it is enriching for dogs to be able to use their nose in as many ways as possible.
+One of the benefits of a One 2 One walk over a standard group walk is that we provide plenty of opportunities for them to sniff.

-I always feel sad to see a dog pulled along on a walk when they just want to smell the world around them and explore.
-Creating opportunities to sniff and giving your dog time to explore on his walks with his nose is really life enriching and something all our walks include.
+I always feel sad to see a dog pulled along on a walk when they want to smell the world around them and explore.
+Creating opportunities to sniff and giving your dog time to explore on his walks with his nose is really life-enriching and something all our walks include.
 My view is that a walk is to enable the dog to enjoy themselves – it’s THEIR walk.
 Slowing down and letting them sniff is very satisfying for them.
-Other things could involve setting up a “treat tree” for them to sniff out the treats and get instant reward
+Other things could involve setting up a “treat tree” for them to sniff out the treats and get an instant reward.

 Finding interesting ways to feed your dog is another way to make their life more interesting.
 Scattering food around, hiding it in the garden in small chunks or using it to learn something with you are examples of ways to make food time more fun.

 Avoiding too much frustration is important.
 Working hard to enrich your dog’s life is great – but if they are doing tasks which don’t really suit them or that knock their confidence, it’s not enrichment.
 Similarly, if the same exercise is completed every day, it moves from being enriching to being normal.
 Newness counts, but always newness in a way that your dog can manage.

 Our walks are not ordinary walks; they are super-fun walks which are always jazzed up in different ways!